34 animals of the Galapagos Islands – where and when to find them

 And yet, if you love nature and marine life, this place will fascinate you more than you can ever imagine.

 Of the 300 islands (including islets and rocks) only 5 are inhabited and only a few others allow people to disembark.
-Many areas are in fact only accessible by biologists and researchers whose mission is to study the environment and helping its preservation.
+Many areas are, in fact, only accessible by biologists and researchers whose mission is to study the environment and help its preservation.

 Some others are far away from the inhabited ones and reachable only by Galapagos Cruises.